JayadevYL/Technical-paper1/README.md

 3. Hybird FireWall
 ### 1.Packet Filtering FireWall
 *A packet filtering firewall is a network security feature that controls the flow of incoming and outgoing network data.
-Rcommended for low risk enviroment.*
+High Recommended for low risk enviroment.*
 ### 2.Proxy FireWall
-*A proxy firewall is a network security system that protects network resources by filtering messages at the application layer.*
+*A proxy firewall is a network security system that protects network resources by filtering messages at the application layer.High Recommended for Medium Risk Enviroment[University].*
 ### 3.Hybrid FireWall
 *Hybrid firewalls consist of multiple firewalls, each providing a specified set of functions.*